TheAcharya/MarkerData-Website/docs/User Guide/General.md

 ### Destination

-Users can select their desired location by clicking on the Folder Icon.
+You can select your desired location by clicking on the Folder Icon.
 Upon right-clicking folder icon, **Marker Data** will show the `Full Path` associated with said folder.

 ### Folder Format

-The Folder Format feature affords the user the capability to designate a folder naming scheme of their preference.
+The Folder Format feature allows you the capability to designate a folder naming scheme of your preference.
 In order to mitigate conflicts and potential overwrites of previously generated files, both the `Medium` and `Long` Folder Formats incorporate the inclusion of the `Current Date` and `Current Time` within the nomenclature.
 Consequently, each extraction yields a distinct and uniquely identified result.

 Select your desired Folder Format.
 - **Short**